moriyaya/LwCL/README.md

 1. Multi-Task Meta-Learning Few-Shot Classification

-For the few-shot classification experiments in multi-task meta-learning, the entire network architecture is based on the L2F network.
+For the few-shot classification experiments in multi-task meta-learning, the entire network architecture is based on the [L2F](https://github.com/baiksung/L2F) network.
 You can download the complete code from [Baidu Yun (extraction code: cjzk)](https://pan.baidu.com/s/1fPLVgnZbdY1n75Flq54bMQ).
-The datasets used are **mini_imagenet** and **Omiglost**.
+The datasets used are **mini-Imagenet** and **Omiglost**.

 Please download the corresponding dataset, for example, **mini_imagenet_full_size.tar.bz2**, and place it in the **dataset** directory.